nickloman/nickloman.github.com/_posts/2015-03-12-balti-and-bioinformatics-25th-may-2015-birmingham.md

 Suggest parking in North East car park (B15 2SA), 10 minutes walk from Biosciences.

+For those arriving by train, the venue is a few minutes walk from University (Birmingham) train station which is 10 minutes from Birmingham New St. When buying your ticket, ensure that the destination is University (Birmingham).

 13:00 - 16:30, then straight off for a curry.

 ### "Revenge of the Commonwealth"